 So how do you plan a menu?
 Like this!

 Make a Master List: Sit down and make a master list of your family’s favorite meals.
 Ask your husband for his input and your kids, if they are old enough, for theirs.
 Keep the list handy so you can refer to it when making your menu.
 I also keep a board (or several) on Pinterest for recipes I want to try.
 My master list of recipes is this blog.
-When I menu plan, I pull up my recipe page (it’s got a brand new look!) and use that as a reference.
 I also look around at other bloggers menus for inspiration when I need it!

 Schedule a Day to Plan: I start planning the week before the first of the month and aim to get my menu done then.
 When I did a weekly menu, I tried to do my plans on Fridays so that I had all weekend to grocery shop for ingredients I needed for the week.
 Whenever you do it, plan the menu before hitting the store!
 On the day you are sitting down to plan, take inventory of food on hand.
 I usually poke around the pantry and freezers to see what I have on hand and want to use up.
 I make a mental note, but a list works, too.
 Also get out your activity calendar so that you don’t plan a labor intensive meal on a day when you are out of the house all day.

 Set a Meal Schedule: Every week, I try to have one beef dish, one chicken dish, one pasta dish, one soup in the winter or salad in the summer and we almost always have pizza on Fridays.
 And there you go — 5 nights done!
 Just plug in some meals from your master list.
-You could do a meatless Monday, slow cooker Saturday,or fondue Fridays.
+You could do a Meatless Monday, Taco Tuesday, Slow Cooker Saturday or Fondue Fridays.
+Have fun with it and ask your kids and husband to help.

 Make A List and Go Shopping: Now is the time to figure out what you need to make your meals and go get it.
 I split my list in to two sections (one for each payday) and do the bulk of my shopping then.
 I do make weekly trips to the farmer’s market for produce and milk or if I see a good sale.